gabriel-aplok/lotus-css/README.md

 <link rel="stylesheet" href="lotus.css">
 ```

-For detailed documentation and examples, visit the [LOTUS.css Docs](https://example.com/documentation).
+For detailed documentation and examples, visit the [LOTUS.css Docs](https://gabriel-aplok.github.io/lotus-css).

-## Contributing

-If you'd like to contribute to LOTUS.css, please read our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Special thanks to the open-source community for their contributions and inspiration.

 ## Supported Browsers

 Any evergreen browser > IE11 (why is IE still a thing?)

-## Contact

-If you have any questions or feedback, feel free to reach out to us at [Twitter / X](https://x.com/gabrielaplok).